GLOBAL MARKETS-Gold, oil rise as Ukraine tensions spur safety bids

 Data released on Monday showed renewed strength in U.S. manufacturing.
 But tensions over Ukraine have changed the investment outlook at a time that valuations for U.S. equities are not cheap, Joy said.

-“Being expensive, it makes sense to me to take some risk off the table and wait to see how this plays out,” he said.
+“Being expensive, it makes sense to me to take some risk off the table and wait to see how this plays out,” Joy said.

 U.S. factory activity rose in February to its highest level since May 2010, according to financial data firm Markit.
 Separately, the Institute for Supply Management said its index of U.S. factory activity rose to 53.2 in February, topping expectations.